phyppl/probabilistic-programming/birch/README.md

 [Birch](https://birch-lang.org) is run from the command line.
 Complete installation instructions are available on this [web page](https://birch-lang.org/getting-started/installing/).

+We have used the following versions (referring to particular commits) in our experiments:

+Birch: 9fd55ad
+Birch.Standard: 0c4c453

 Once Birch is installed on a computer, our phylogenetics package can be built and installed in the standard manner for a Birch package:

 ```